Towards Real-time Adaptation of Embodied Agent in Human-Robot Collaboration: Related Work

 \subsection{Real-time Human-AI Collaboration}

 Human-AI collaboration has been a long-standing challenge.
 Prior works study human-AI cooperation in games such as Hanabi \cite{agashe2024llmcoordinationevaluatinganalyzingmultiagent,cui2021k}, diplomacy \cite{doi:10.1126/science.ade9097}, and overcooked \cite{carroll2020utility,fontaine2021importance,strouse2021collaborating}.
-Several studies also leverage LLMs for decision-making tasks in the game of overcooked.
-For instance, Zhang et al. \shortcite{zhang2023proagent} use LLMs to infer other agents' intentions and plan subtasks, while Zhang et al. \shortcite{zhang2024combo} explore long-horizon inference for improved multi-agent cooperation.
-Recent work, such as \cite{liu2023llm}, proposed an LLM-based hierarchical framework to follow human high-level instruction, but still lack adaptability during execution of assigned subtask.
-Prior work primarily focuses on agents with high-level task planning and often lacks low-level adaptability.
-Our work differs by enabling agents' real-time proactive adaptation at the atomic action level.
+Several studies leverage LLMs for decision-making tasks in overcooked.
+For instance, Zhang et al. \cite{zhang2023proagent} use LLMs to infer other agents' intentions and plan subtasks, while Zhang et al. \cite{zhang2024combo} explore long-horizon inference for improved multi-agent cooperation.
+However, existing approaches fail to address real-time proactive reasoning.
+Human reasoning operates through a dual-process system: fast, intuitive responses (System 1) for routine decisions and slower, deliberate analysis (System 2) for complex reasoning~\cite{kahneman2011thinking}.
+In contrast, current LLM-based agents rely on uniform, high-latency reasoning for all decisions, making them unsuitable for real-time collaboration scenarios.
+Recent work, such as \cite{liu2023llm}, proposed an LLM-based hierarchical framework to follow human high-level instructions, but it still lacks proactive adaptability and the ability to instruct humans during collaboration.
+Our work addresses this gap by introducing a hierarchical framework that mirrors human dual-process reasoning, enabling real-time proactive adaptation and instruction-giving capabilities.